 Originally, my 4 year old had decided, about 4 months ago, that he wanted to be a garbage truck driver (conveniently the same thing he wants to be when he grows up) for Halloween, and I thought I had it made in the shade when I found a Waste Management costume on Amazon.
 It was perfect because it involved no painting, cutting, sewing, or frantic last-minute Goodwill hunting (no pun intended)!

 Instead, I did some Pinterest research, gathered some materials I already had, bought a bright blue hooded zip-up sweater, and got to work.
-This DIY Don’t Let the Pigeon Drive the Bus Halloween Costume actually works out perfect for my son’s literacy day at school and Halloween.
+This DIY Don’t Let the Pigeon Drive the Bus Halloween Costume actually works out perfectly for my son’s literacy day at school and Halloween.
 Can’t beat 2 costumes for the price of one.

 Hope you enjoy my DIY Don’t Let the Pigeon Drive the Bus Costume!